Skip to main content

 How to combat winter depression and increase your serotonin

-Winter depression, also known as seasonal affective disorder (SAD), affects around 2 million people in the UK.
+Winter depression - also known as seasonal affective disorder (SAD) - affects around 2 million people in the UK.
 The lack of sunlight in winter causes a decrease in serotonin levels, the hormone that makes us feel happy.
 People with SAD can combat their depressive symptoms by following techniques that increase your serotonin.

-The winter months can be a real struggle for people with 'winter depression' otherwise known as seasonal affective disorder (SAD).
-While the lack of sunlight can get all of us down from time to time, those with SAD experience symptoms of depression in a recurrent seasonal pattern.
-For most, this aligns with the shortest days in mid-winter over December, January and February.
-However, early symptoms often start between September and November and don't lift entirely until March or April.
+The winter months can be a real struggle for people with 'winter depression' - otherwise known as seasonal affective disorder (SAD).
+While the lack of sunlight can get all of us down from time to time, those with SAD have symptoms of depression in a recurrent seasonal pattern.

 It therefore follows that there are more cases of SAD in places that are farthest north of the equator where there is less sunlight.
 In the UK, it affects around 2 million people each year, and is four times more common in women than in men.